Auvancee/BCIT-SangHanReplica/pleaseread.md

 #### Still unsure?
 <hr>
-- Read the presentations
+- Read the presentations <br>
-- Talk to chatgpt but make sure it doesnt target the sensitive files previously mentioned.
+- Talk to chatgpt but make sure it doesnt target the sensitive files previously mentioned. <br>
+- You can look at my section2 code on how I called variables in my scss section.